netdata/netdata/docs/Running-behind-nginx.md

 By default, Nginx is fast and lightweight out of the box.

-Nginx can be configured to secure your Netdata insights by the use of authentication to access the dashboard.

 ### Nginx configuration file

 All Nginx configurations can be found in the `/etc/nginx/` directory.
 The main configuration file is `/etc/nginx/nginx.conf`.
 Website or app -specific configurations can be found in the `/etc/nginx/site-available/` directory.